daniele-canavese/chroma/README.md

 ## Overview

 `chroma` is a Python package for pretty printing various data with a built-in support for colors and emojis.
+It is actually a wrapper around `rich` [1], a pretty printing library.

 In particular, it allows you to: